Do you need to raise money for a new ministry initiative or to cover a big expense?

 Enter One Fund Initiatives

-Instead of asking your congregation to give “over and above” their regular giving toward a project (or projects), One Funds lead your church to consider their total giving.
+Instead of asking your congregation to give “over and above” their regular giving toward a project (or projects), will lead your church to consider their total giving.

 In working with more than 300 churches, we have not only observed an increase in overall giving, but we have also witnessed accelerated giving toward specific capital projects or initiatives.